-A CTO is going to want to talk to someone at his or her level of experience.
-That’s not arrogance, but simply optimizes the ROI on the time invested in the meeting.
-Take note that title doesn’t denote level of experience - most customer facing roles have serious title inflation anyway (I am a “Technical Director” - always makes me think I am George Lucas).
-It’s mainly about talking to someone who has spent sufficient time solving the kind of problems the customer is facing.
+Any senior decision maker is going to want to talk to someone at his or her level of experience.
+That’s not arrogance, but simply optimizes the ROI on the time invested.
+Take note that title doesn’t necessarily denote level of experience—most customer facing roles suffer from serious title inflation (I used to be a “Technical Director” - always makes me think I am George Lucas).
+Rather, it means talking to someone who has spent sufficient time solving the kind of problems the customer is facing to have credible answers.

 Interestingly, many of the vendor’s customer-facing staff haven’t actually spent much time working on the IT side.
 While its helpful to see what other customers have done, they know the IT environment largely from the outside.
 I compare this to having read all the travel magazines and maybe having taken a guided tour, but never having actually lived in a place.

 4. Bring the right people (and no one else)

 Nothing is more annoying for a senior client than being vastly outnumbered by the vendor (we sometimes joked the “XYZ bus is here”).
 Not only is it awkward and ends up wasting 10 minutes with introductions, it also makes it nearly impossible to have an actual conversation (see below).